frabjous/open-guide-typesetting-framework/doc/configuration.md

 ### `metadata` (assignment type option)

 This, often lengthy, option specifies what metadata fields appear in the metadata block for a given document of the assignment type in question.
-Any set of fields, with any names, can be used, but it makes sense for the metadata items to match those used in the pandoc template that will be used.
+Any set of fields, with any names, can be used, but it makes sense for the metadata items to match those used in the project's pandoc template for the assignment type.

 A typical metadata item specification could look like this: